Rational use initiatives work to prevent harm, improve patient safety and work to reverse increasing rates of antibiotic resistance.

 Want to keep up to date and learn about relevant rational use initiatives?

-The Center for Infectious Disease Research and Policy (CIDRAP) has compiled a variety of online resources on antimicrobial stewardship.
-Here, they link to relevant initiatives, projects, organizations and more (US and international).
+The Center for Infectious Disease Research and Policy (CIDRAP) has compiled a variety of online materials within their antimicrobial stewardship project.
+Here, they link to resources, initiatives, organizations and more (US and international).

 You can also sign up to CIDRAP’s weekly newsletter on antimicrobial stewardship here.